jonnenauha/DropN900/readme.txt

 I have tested the app on my Nokia N900 (PR1.2) with latest PyQt4 and found the following:

-#001 Download/upload dialogs - Status: Not Fixed, waiting for PyQt4 fix or will make a custom dialog
+#001 Download/upload dialogs

   PyQt4.QFileDialog.getExistingDirectory() and PyQt4.QFileDialog.getOpenFileName()
   both show strange names on titles etc. These dialogs are used when downloading/uploading files.
   They are usable but not very pretty.
 This seems to be a bug in PyQt4.

+  Status: Not Fixed
+  Suggestion: Waiting for PyQt4 fix or will make a custom dialog

+#002 Fail to obtain access token after web browser authentication

+  http lib exceptions from python-dropbox-client code once calling Authenticator.obtain_access_token() with authenticated request token.
+Bug is quite random, sometimes happens sometimes not, cant figure a pattern out.

+  Status: Not fixed
+  Suggestion: Get mobile auth access to dropbox so we can skip playing around with separate web browser auth

 Contact
 =======